-Not only does this something than which no greater can be conceived exist, but it exists in so true a sense that it cannot even be conceived not to exist.
-For it form is possible to the conception of an object whose non-existence shall be inconceivable: and such an object is of necessity greater than any object whose existence is conceivable: wherefore if that than which no greater can be conceived can be conceived not to exist; it follows that that than which no greater can be conceived is not that than which no greater can be conceived [for there can be thought a greater than it, namely, an object whose shall be non-existence inconceivable]; and this brings us to a contradiction.
+For when a painter considers the work which he is to make, he has it indeed in his understanding; but he doth not yet understand that really to exist which as yet he has not made.
+But when he has painted his picture, then he both has the picture in his understanding, and also understands it really to exist.
+Thus even the fool is certain that something exists, at least in his understanding, than which nothing greater can be conceived; because, when he hears this mentioned, he understands it, and whatsoever is understood, exists in the understanding.
+And surely that than which no greater can be conceived cannot exist only in the understanding.
+For if it exist indeed in the understanding only, it can be thought to exist also in reality; and real existence is more than existence in the under standing only.
+If then that than which no greater can be conceived exists in the understanding only, then that than which no greater can be conceived is something a greater than which can be conceived: but this is impossible.
+There fore it is certain that something than which no greater can be conceived exists both in the under standing and also in reality.
+Chapter III Not only does this something than which no greater can be conceived exist, but it exists in so true a sense that it cannot even be conceived not to exist.
+For it form possible to conception of an object whose non-existence shall inconceivable: and such object is of necessity greater than any object whose existence is conceivable: wherefore if that than which no greater can be conceived can be conceived not to exist; it follows that that than which no greater can conceived is not that than which no greater can be conceived [for there can be thought a greater than it, namely, an object whose non-existence inconceivable]; and this brings us to a contradiction.
 And thus it is proved that that thing than which no greater can be conceived exists in so true a sense, that it cannot even be conceived not to exist: and this thing art Thou, O Lord our God!
 And so Thou, O Lord my God, existest in so true a sense that Thou canst not even be conceived not to exist.
 And this is as is fitting.
 For if any mind could conceive aught better than Thee, then the creature would be ascending above the Creator, and judging the Creator; which is a supposition very absurd.
 Thou therefore dost exist in a truer sense than all else beside Thee, and art more real than all else beside Thee; because whatsoever else existeth, existeth in a less true sense than Thou, and therefore is less real than Thou.
 Why then said the fool in his heart, There is no God, when it is so plain to a rational mind that Thou art more real than any thing else?
 Why, except that he is a fool indeed?
+Anselm: Proslogian 2 and 3

+https://en.wikisource.org/wiki/Proslogion

-https://en.wikisource.org/wiki/Proslogion The Devotions of St. Anselm (1903) translated by Clement Webb, British academic; Oriel Professor of the Philosophy of the Christian Religion This Wikisource page was last edited on 3 September
+The Devotions of St. Anselm (1903)

+translated by Clement Webb, British academic; Oriel Professor of the Philosophy of the Christian Religion

-- This Wikisource page was last edited on 3 September 2016, at 09:42. - Text is available under the Creative Commons Attribution-ShareAlike License; additional terms may apply.
+- This Wikisource page was last edited on 3 September 2016, at 09:42.

+- Text is available under the Creative Commons Attribution-ShareAlike License; additional terms may apply.

 Aquinas: Summa Theologicae

 The problem with Good and Evil